Premik/blender_rhubarb_lipsync_ng/dev.md

   - there is actually better way, the Action has targe_type/id or similar
   - Add support for other action types , like material/shader graph
   - Refacotr the action filtering toolbar, have the action-types like a dropdown with checkable action types,
+* The rslp tab name in the preferences has separate entries for mapping/capturing, but renaming them won't make two tabs as expected.
 * In prefs, when executable doesn't exist make the control red
 * Integrate with: https://mecabricks.com/en/shop/product/6
 * Bring some of the old baking method back with fixed lengths